doesnotcompute-podcast/code-of-conduct/incident-response-policy.md

 Things not to do:

 * Do not overtly invite them to withdraw the complaint or mention that withdrawal is OK: this suggests that you want them to do so, and is therefore coercive.
 "If you're OK with it [pursuing the complaint]" suggests that you are by default pursuing it and is not coercive.
-* Do not ask for their advice on how to deal with the complaint: this is the responsibility of the Spec hosts
+* Do not ask for their advice on how to deal with the complaint: this is the responsibility of the Does Not Compute hosts
-* Do not offer them input into penalties: this is the responsibility of the Spec hosts
+* Do not offer them input into penalties: this is the responsibility of the Does Not Compute hosts
 * Do not share details of the people involved or incident without specific permission from the victim.
-This includes sharing with other Spec hosts.
+This includes sharing with other Does Not Compute hosts.

 ## Staff Action in Response to Harassment Reports